“I’ve invested too much to quit now.”

-Although there isn’t a hard-and-fast rule, here are two factors you can consider to determine which is the case.
+Although there isn’t any hard-and-fast rule, here are two factors you can look at to determine which is the case:

 - Expected rate of return — Not every initiative will generate returns at the same rate.
-For example, it might take only a month to see the impact of an onboarding flow revamp, but it will take years for a new developer platform to gain traction.
+For example, it might take only two weeks to see the impact of a new onboarding flow, but it might take years for a developer platform to gain meaningful traction.

-- Degree of the shortfall — How far is the result from your definition of success?
+- Target vs actual — How far is the result from your definition of success?
 Was the bar set too high?
-Are there any signals that validate your hypothesis?
+Are there any signals that partially validate your hypothesis?

-In many situations, a correct answer does not exist.
+In many situations, a definite answer does not exist.

 Sometimes you win by cutting losses ruthlessly.
-Other times, you win by persevering in a vision despite not seeing early results.
-The point is to be aware of this fallacy so that you can make the most deliberate decision in each unique context.
+Other times, you win by doubling down on a strategy despite not seeing early results.
+The point is to be aware of the sunk cost fallacy so that you can make the most deliberate decision in each unique context.